SuperGoodSoft/solidus_taxjar/README.md

 ## Features

-The extension provides currently two high level `calculator` classes that wrap the low-level Ruby taxjar gem API calls:
+This extension provides two high level `calculator` classes that wrap the low-level Ruby `taxjar` gem API calls:

 * tax calculator
 * tax rate calculator

 The extension requires the `order_recalculated` event which is not supported on Solidus < 2.11, so this extension provides a [compatibility layer](app/overrides/super_good/solidus_taxjar/spree/order_updater/fire_recalculated_event.rb).

+This extension also supports:

+* syncing orders to TaxJar's reporting dashboard
+* syncing nexus regions as configured in the connected TaxJar account
+* connecting your Solidus store's tax categories to TaxJar's tax categories (U.S. tax codes)

 ### TaxCalculator